filipjelinek89/QA-Portfolio/README.md

 - 📧 **Email:** filip.jelinek89@gmail.com
 - 💼 **LinkedIn:** [LinkedIn Profile](https://www.linkedin.com/in/filip-jelínek-a6143b342)
 - 🐙 **GitHub:** [GitHub](https://github.com/filipjelinek89)

+Based in Indonesia • Available for remote opportunities worldwide

 I appreciate your feedback and would be happy to discuss my projects or future collaboration.